This site is about William Courtenay who was born some 250 years ago on 30 July 1768.

 The second scandal followed in 1811 when he and William Fryer, a local labourer, were charged in Devon with buggery – in those days a felony which carried the death penalty.
 Both men had already left the area before a trial could begin and William lived the rest of his life in exile – at first in New York, then in France where he died in 1835.

-Alongside more about both scandals, there will be postings here about other areas of William’s life and times, and about his sisters, servants and associates too.
+This website was launched in May 2018.
+Alongside more about both scandals, there is material here about other areas of William’s life and times, and about his sisters, servants and associates too.

-If you want to receive updates as new material is published, please let me know through the Contact page.
+If you want to receive updates as new Posts are published, please let me know through the Contact page.
+From time to time I add a new Page to the site and more often add new information to existing pages, or correct earlier errors.

 I’ll be happy to provide information on sources, and will try to answer any questions.
 You can find plenty more material on the websites listed below.